-The software developer roles can also be known as a technology-specific role, such Java Developer, .Net Developer, or even broader concepts such as Web Developer or Mobile Developer.
+The software developer roles can also be known as a technology-specific role, such Java developer, .NET developer, or even broader concepts such as web developer or mobile developer.
 Logical thinking and technical skills are important for this role.

 Similar to a software developer, a database developer programs code for a particular database.
 They can use a standard language (such as SQL) or be more focused towards a specific database technology (Oracle, Microsoft, etc).

 The testing stage is where the developed system is checked to ensure it works and matches the requirements.
 Some roles in this phase are:

 A software tester is usually a pretty versatile role.
 They are able to perform unit tests on modules or pieces of code, and perform other kinds of testing such as system-wide testing or regression testing.

-Management and Implementation Roles
+5. Management and Implementation Roles

 The implementation stage of the project is where the system is completed and put into use by the company.
 This stage involves many roles, including developers and testers, but also includes other management careers in the IT industry, such as:

-Project Manager – A project manager is someone that acts as a central co-ordinator for a project.
+A project manager is someone who acts as a central coordinator for a project.
 They are responsible for communicating with various stakeholders such as the user groups, management, and the development team.
 They set up the schedule, budget and resources.

-Team Leader – A team leader is (you guessed it) someone who leads a team in the company.
+A team leader is (you guessed it) someone who leads a team in the company.
 In IT career terms, they can be related to any area of the team, depending on the size of the team and the person’s skills.

 These careers in the IT industry don’t fall under a specific stage of the SDLC, but are important in the IT industry.
 They are not typical administration roles as might be found in other careers.
 These roles can include:

 They perform both preventative tasks on systems such as installing patches and performing backups, as well as investigation tasks such as system support.

 They may be involved in installation or provisioning of new networks and hardware, setting up the configuration of networks, preventative maintenance, and troubleshooting.

 The role of system support or a help desk operator is to provide assistance and support to users of a company.
 This may be focused on a particular system (e.g. SAP), or the entire company’s IT system.

-Other Careers In The IT Industry
+Other Careers in The IT Industry

 There are other careers in the IT industry which I haven’t included here for one reason or another, which are: